High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Investigation of limit cycles

 Figure \ref{fig:limitcycle:value_amplification} shows the evolution of the fitted exponential amplification factor $\amplifactor$ as the time step is lowered.
 We see that all methods converge to the same value, however ESDIRK-54A and CKN are the first methods that manage to capture a growth (crossing the line $\amplifactor=0$), and also the quickest to converge to the correct value.

 Figure \ref{fig:limitcycle:convergence_amplification} shows the relative error of the amplification factor with respect to the reference solution.
 We see once again the same ranking in terms of ability to find the correct factor.
 At any time step $\Delta t \leq 5 \times 10^{-4}$ s, ESDIRK-54A yields the best accuracy.
 Moreover we can observe that each method has an asymptotic convergence region where the order of convergence is close to the order of the method.
 In particular CKN, which initially performs well for moderate time steps, is quickly overtaken by the other methods that possess a higher convergence rate.
+However, we notice that both ESDIRK-43B and ESDIRK-54A converge with order 4 for the value of the amplification factor $k$.
+This can be simply explained by the fact that $k$ is determined via cubic interpolation of the curve of $T_s(t)$ (see Section \ref{section:limitcycle:comparisonprocess}), which introduces an error proportional to $\Delta t^4$ in the determination of $k$, which dominates the true error of the scheme.

 For low time step values, the flattening of the convergence curves can be simply explained.
 The amplification factor is defined as a coefficient from an exponential fit, however this fit is only an approximation, as the nonlinear behaviour will let the unsteady evolution slightly deviate from the theoretical exponential initial growth.
 Also, the fit is based only on the successive maxima, not on the complete oscillating curve, which induces additional errors, e.g. imprecision in the abscissas of the maxima.
 Therefore there is a point at which the precision achieved with an exponential approximation cannot be improved further.